-Utility installations include Minor utility installations as defined in all local planning schemes in Victoria and include the pieces of infrastructure managed by electricity distributors used to transmit or deliver power.
+Utility installations include Minor utility installations as defined in all local planning schemes in Victoria and include the pieces of infrastructure managed for the collection, storage, distribution, treatment and flow measurement of water and wastewater.

-Native vegetation must sometimes be removed during the maintenance, augmentation or construction of Utility installations within the electricity network.
+Native vegetation must sometimes be removed to maintain, augment or construct utility installations within this storage and distribution network.